-Netflix vs Amazon Prime Video: What’s what
+Netflix vs Amazon Prime Video: Which is the Better Streaming Service?

 Netflix vs Amazon Prime Video: Price

 Both Netflix and Amazon Prime Video come with a free 30-day trial, so if you want to test before you buy we’d recommend trying these out first.
 If you’re a student, Amazon also offers a free six-month trial so there’s not really any excuse to not pick up Amazon Prime Video if you’re still studying.

 As stated previously, Netflix bills monthly while Prime has several billing options.
 With Prime Video you can create an account and purchase only the content you want to watch, pay monthly for an Amazon Prime account, or pay yearly.
 If you choose one of the latter options you get free two-day shipping, Prime’s music service, and a lot more!

 Netflix offers three tiers of service.
 The first is a basic package for $8.99/mo.
 You get unlimited streaming on content, Standard Definition streaming, and one device can stream content at a time.

 The second tier offers a little more at $12.99/mo.
 This package gives you two streaming devices at one time and High-Definition streaming.